 - Register through online link,

-- File in an online form – Sole trader (You’ll then get a letter containing your PAYE and Accounts Office references within 5 working days.
-You’ll need these to enrol for PAYE Online so you can send payroll information to HMRC.),
+- Sole trader – File in an online form (You’ll then get a letter containing your PAYE and Accounts Office references within 5 working days.
+You’ll need these to enrol for PAYE Online,

-- File in an online form – Limited company (You’ll then get a letter containing your PAYE and Accounts Office references within 5 working days.
-You’ll need these to enrol for PAYE Online so you can send payroll information to HMRC.).
+- Limited company – File in an online form (You’ll then get a letter containing your PAYE and Accounts Office references within 5 working days.
+You’ll need these to enrol for PAYE Online,

 If you register through HMRC’s website you’ll need to put in some details.
 The details you’ll need depend on the type of business you’re registering.